-Gloucestershire Hospitals NHS Foundation Trust (RTE) resumed reporting of the VTE risk assessment in September 2017 following the implementation of a new patient administration system.
-While the trust is reporting good compliance, the numbers have changed significantly since the implementation.
-While the trust does run data quality checks, ongoing problems are being addressed through the Trak Recovery Group.
-New operational plans to make improvements are underway.
+Gloucestershire Hospitals NHS Foundation Trust (RTE) resumed VTE risk assessment reporting in September 2017 after it implemented a new PAS.
+While the trust is reporting a good compliance, the numbers have changed significantly since the implementation.
+The trust runs data quality checks and is addressing ongoing problems through the Trak Recovery Group.
+New operational plans to deliver improvement are underway.
+Data submitted this quarter was extrapolated from an audit for May 2018 to July 2018 of a sample of inpatients.